mrkaleArduinoLib/gbj_appthingsboard/README.md

 <a id="library"></a>

 # gbj\_appthingsboard
 This is an application library, which is used usually as a project library for particular PlatformIO project.
-However; in every project utilizing the _ThingsBoard IoT platform_ should be copied the same library, so that it is located in central library storage.
+It encapsulates the functionality of `connection to ThingsBoard IoT platform`.
+The encapsulation provides following advantages:

+* Functionality is hidden from the main sketch.
+* The library follows the principle `separation of concern`.
+* The library is reusable for various projects without need to code connection management.
+* Update in library is valid for all involved projects.
-- Library specifies (inherits from) the system `gbj_appbase` library.
+* It specifies (inherits from) the parent application library `gbj_appbase`.
-- Library utilizes error handling from the parent class.
+* It utilizes funcionality and error handling from the parent class.

-- If the connection to IoT platform fails for 5 subsequent attempts with timeout, the library postpones connecting to the platform for 15 minutes in order not to block or slow down main funcionality and then tries connecting again.
+## Fundamental functionality
+* The library utilizes internal timer for periodical data publishing to IoT platform.
+* The connection to Wifi and to ThingsBoard IoT platform is checked at every loop of a main sketch.
+* If no connection to IoT platform is detercted, the library starts the [connection process](#connection).
+* The library subscibes externally defined (in a main sketch)  _Remote Procedure Call_ (RPC) functions to the IoT platform.
-- The class from the library is not intended to be used directly in a sketch, just as a parent class for specific device libraries communicating with IoT platform.
+* The class from the library is not intended to be used directly in a sketch, just as a parent class for project specific device libraries communicating with IoT platform, e.g., `apptb_device`.
+* The library provides a couple of generic parameters with names stored in flash of the microcontroller and defined in the shared (common) include file `config_params_gen.h`.

+<a id="internals"></a>

+## Internal parameters
+Internal parameters are hard-coded in the library as enumerations and none of them have setters or getters associated.

+* **Publishing period** (12 s): It is a default time period for publishing data to IoT platform.
+Real publishing period is associated with corresponding setter and getter.
+* **Period of waiting for next connection attempt** (500 ms): It is a time period, during which the system is waiting in blocking mode for next attempt to connect to IoT platform.
+The real time period between failed connection attempts can be much longer due to IoT platform timeout.
+* **Number of failed connection attempts in the connection set** (5): It is a countdown for failed connections to IoT platform at blocking waiting.
+After reaching this number of connection fails, which represents a connection set, the library starts waiting for next set, but without blocking the system.
+* **Period of waiting for next connection set** (1 min.): It is a time period since recent failed connection attempt of recent connection set, during which the system is waiting in non-blocking mode for next connection set of attempts.
+* **Number of failed connection sets** (3): It is a countdown for failed connection sets to IoT platform at non-blocking waiting.
+After reaching this number of connection sets, which represents a connection cycle, the library starts waiting for reapeting another connection cycle.
+* **Period of waiting for next connection cycle** (5 min.): It is a time period since recent failed connection attempt of recent connection set of recent connection cycle, during which the system is waiting in non-blocking mode for next cycle of connections.

+<a id="connection"></a>

+## Connection process
+The connection process is composed of 3 level aiming to be robust.
+It gives the chance either the microcontroller itself or the IoT platform to recover from failure and when connect automatically.
+The connection process is controlled by [internal parameters](#internals).

+1. **Set of connection attemps**.
+It is a number of subsequent failed connection attemps.
+The library tries to connect to IoT platform.
+If it fails, it starts waiting in blocking mode for next attempt.
+If predefined number of connection attemps fails, the library starts waiting for next connection set.
+The connection set with waiting periods among connection attempts allow the microcontroller to consolidate its internals to establish connection.
+If a connection attemps is successful, the library breaks entire connection process and goes to connection checking mode.

+2. **Cycle of connection sets**.
+It is a number of subsequent failed connection sets.
+After failed connection set the library is waiting in non-blocking mode for next connection set.
+If predefined number of connection sets fails, the library starts waiting for next connection cycle.
+The connection cycle with waiting periods among connection sets allow the microcontroller to wait for a network WiFi router or access point to consolidate, restart, or so.

+3. **Reccurent connection cycles**.
+It is a repeating processing of previous two levels of connection process.
+If a connection cycle fails, the library starts waiting for repeating connection process described before.
+The waiting period among connection cycles allow to manually resolve potential problems with a WiFi router or access point, it configuration, restarting, or so.

+<a id="generics"></a>

+## Generic published parameters
+Library provides definition of following generic publish parameter names that are utilized almost in every project.

+* They all are protected, so accessible only for derived child classes.
+* The definition name of a parameters defines the name of a parameter (attribute or telemetry measure), which is visibile in IoT platform.
+* The variable of definition name takes name of corresponding parameter with appropriate suffix denoting its role.
+* The variable name of a parameter is usually same the parameter's name itself.

+#### Static attributes initiated at compile time (compiler build macros defined usually in the project manifest `platformio.ini`)

+  * **version** with definition name `versionStatic` and value _MAIN_VERSION_.
+It is the semantic version of a firmware version and servers in IoT platform as a client attribute for current microcontroller firmware identifier, e.g. 1.2.3.
+  * **broker** with definition name `brokerStatic` and value _BROKER_.
+It is informative name (mark, tag, etc.) of a computer where the ThingsBoard IoT platform runs and to which the microcontroller is connected, e.g., server, notebook, etc.
+  * **hostname** with definition name `hostnameStatic` and value 'WIFI_HOSTNAME'.
+It is the host name of the microcontroller on a WiFi network.
+  * **portOTA** with definition name `portOTAStatic` and value _OTA_PORT_.
+It is the TCP port, there an HTTP server with functionality of OTA listens, usually 80.

+#### Static attributes initiated at at runtime right after boot of the microcontroller, but only once
+  * **mcuBoot** with definition name `mcuBootStatic`.
+It is the boot reason of the recent microcontroller reset in form of name defined in the library `gbj_appcore` and reachable by parent getter `getResetName()`.
+  * **addressMAC** with definition name `addressMACStatic`.
+It is the MAC address of the microcontroller WiFi interface.

+#### Dynamic attributes updated immediatelly (usually stored in the EEPROM)
+  * **mcuRestarts** with definition name `mcuRestartsPrm`.
+It is number of the microcontroller restarts initiated by failed attempts at WiFi connection process (similar to this connection process).
+The parameter is stored in the EEPROM.
+It is published only at change, i.e., after the microcontroller restart (boot) immediatelly, mostly due to failed wifi connection process.
+  * **addressIP** with definition name `addressIPPrm`.
+It is the current IP address of the microcontroller on the network.
+It is published only at change (usually at WiFi reconnect), but immediatelly.
+  * **periodPublish** with definition name `periodPublishPrm`.
+It is the curren time period for publishing telemetry data to IoT platform.
+The parameter is stored in the EEPROM.
+It is published only at change by an RPC function immediatelly.

+#### Measures updated periodically (telemetry)
+* **rssi** with definition name `rssiTelem`.
+It is the value of WiFi _Received Signal Strength Indicator_ in _decibel milliwats_ (dBm).
+It is published at every publish period regardless it has been changed or not since recent publishing.
+The parameter serves as the signal of active microcontroller for IoT platform.

 <a id="dependency"></a>

 ## Dependency

-- **gbj\_appbase**: Parent library for all application libraries loaded from the file `gbj_appbase.h`.
+* **gbj\_appbase**: Parent library for all application libraries loaded from the file `gbj_appbase.h`.
-- **gbj\_appwifi**: Application library for wifi connection loaded from the file `gbj_appwifi.h`.
-- **gbj\_timer**: Library for executing internal timer within an instance object loaded from the file `gbj_timer.h`.
-- **gbj\_serial\_debug**: Auxilliary library for debug serial output loaded from the file `gbj_serial_debug.h`.
+* **gbj\_serial\_debug**: Auxilliary library for debug serial output loaded from the file `gbj_serial_debug.h`.
 It enables to exclude serial outputs from final compilation.
+* **gbj\_timer**: Library for executing internal timer within an instance object loaded from the file `gbj_timer.h`.
+* **gbj\_appwifi**: Application library for managing wifi connection loaded from the file `gbj_appwifi.h`.
-- **ThingsBoard**: Library for managing connection with IoT platform loaded from the file `ThingsBoard.h` in library `ThingsBoard-Arduino-MQTT-SDK`.
+* **ThingsBoard**: Library for managing connection to IoT platform loaded from the file `ThingsBoard.h` in library `ThingsBoard-Arduino-MQTT-SDK`.
+* **config_params_gen**: Include file with definition of keys (names) of generic parameters, which the library provides loaded from the file `config_params_gen.h`.
+It is usually located on a shared location (folder), so that all projects can share and use it.

 #### Espressif ESP8266 platform
-- **Arduino.h**: Main include file for the Arduino platform.
+* **Arduino.h**: Main include file for the Arduino platform.
-- **ESP8266WiFi.h**: Main include file for the wifi connection.
+* **ESP8266WiFi.h**: Main include file for the wifi connection needed for an external wifi object injection.

 #### Espressif ESP32 platform
-- **Arduino.h**: Main include file for the Arduino platform.
+* **Arduino.h**: Main include file for the Arduino platform.
-- **WiFi.h**: Main include file for the wifi connection.
+* **WiFi.h**: Main include file for the wifi connection needed for an external wifi object injection.

 #### Particle platform
-- **Particle.h**: Includes alternative (C++) data type definitions.
+* **Particle.h**: Includes alternative (C++) data type definitions.

 > Library is not intended to be utilized on platforms without WiFi capabality.